brooklynrail/brooklynrail-platform/content/events/2021/11/publishing-in-transit-tamaas.md

 ---
 title: "Publishing-in-Transit: Tamaas"
-deck: Featuring Sarah Riggs, Safaa Fathy, Alisha Mascarenhas, and Cole Swenson
+deck: Featuring Sarah Riggs, Safaa Fathy, Alisha Mascarenhas, and Cole Swensen
 summary: "Sarah Riggs, Safaa Fathy, and Alisha Mascarenhas of inter-cultural organization Tamaas join writer and critic Cole Swensen for a conversation on literary publishing.
 We open and conclude with readings from guests. "